International Birth And Child Model Implementation Guide

 Target audience

 This implementation guide is meant for IT developers who develop IT systems for the child health and obstetrics sector.
 These IT systems are not stand alone systems, but usually make part of a framework of systems within an institution or a network of institutions.
 A hospital would have a general EHR system.
-An ultrasound technician or a lab technician would perform their research in their own specialised system.
+An ultrasound technician or a lab technician would perform their research in their own specialized system.
 This leads to the necessity to communicate between different software systems on different hardware environments.
 In this IG we explain how to communicate data of a fetus between systems.

-• Midwife, obstetrician, general practitioner, paediatrician, nurses
+• midwife, obstetrician, neonatologists, general practitioner, paediatrician, nurses and other relevant healthcare professionals.

-• Paramedical services, research lab technicians and nurses who perform procedures on behalf of the direct healthcare providers such as:
+• paramedical services, research lab technicians and nurses who perform procedures on behalf of the direct healthcare providers such as:

-• Ultrasound technicians, genetic lab technicians, clinical chemistry technicians.
+• ultrasound technicians, genetic lab technicians, clinical chemistry technicians.

-• Governmental institutions who gather and perform research on data about pregnancy, birth and vital health statistics or have a public health task in screening or prevention of certain disorders.
+• governmental institutions who gather and perform research on data about pregnancy, birth and vital health statistics or have a public health task in screening or prevention of certain disorders.

 All these stakeholders work generally in their own system.